SAP-samples/teched2022-DA264/exercises/ex1/README.md

 10. Click 'Enrich Preparation'.
 <br>![](/exercises/ex1/images/Ex01_Part04_10.png)

-11. the enrich preparation main user interface shows up.
+11. You are now able to enrich and prepare your data.
 <br>![](/exercises/ex1/images/Ex01_Part04_11.png)

-12. Click '+' to add a new source of data to merge with.
+12. Click '+' to add a new source of data to merge with your csv file.
 <br>![](/exercises/ex1/images/Ex01_Part04_12.png)

 13. Click 'Browse'.